Danish counter-piracy strategy

 Danish shipping's counter-piracy strategy is necessary as Denmark operates one of the world's five largest shipping nations in terms of operated fleet, controlling around 10% of global shipping.
 At any given time, there are approximately 70 Danish-controlled ships in the Indian Ocean and 30 ships in the Gulf of Guinea.
-This makes piracy in these areas is a significant concern for the Danish shipping industry and for the Danish state.
+This makes piracy in these areas a significant concern for the Danish shipping industry and for the Danish state.
 In 2012, when Somali piracy was at its height, the piracy cost of Danish shipping was estimated to be between 130 and 260 million Euros.